UoYCS-plasma/GP2/gettingstarted.md

 To execute the generated code, run `./build.sh` and `./gp2run <graph_file>` from */tmp/gp2*.

+This will generate a file *"gp2.output"* containing the output graph.

 Before executing, you may need to copy library files from the source code.
 ```
 cp <path_to_source_code_directory>/lib/*.{c,h} ./gp2_code_temp/